Cherry Chocolate Dipped Biscotti

 Different ways to decorate the chocolate – you can dip these biscotti in the melted chocolate in whatever way you want!
 You can dip the bottom in chocolate (so every bite is filled with dark chocolate) or you can drizzle it over top using a butter knife or spoon.

 Keep the biscotti slices thin – Remember these cookies have a crunchier, harder texture.
-So keep the slices of the cookie no thicker than 1 inch!
+So keep the slices of the cookie no thicker than 3/4 of an inch

 Add nuts – You can also add 1/2 cup of raw almonds or almond slices, chopped pecans, or pistachios.